vacuumlabs/ledger-cpp-neblio/README.md

 make
 ```

+Uncomment and comment the functions in `main` as you wish.

 Run:

 ```
-./main pub-key
+./main
 ```

-The output for `pub-key` with our dev Ledger should be:
+The output for `getPublicKey` with our dev Ledger should be:

 ```
 Opening Ledger connection